ilyatitovich/remark-lint-check-toc/README.md

 # remark-lint-check-toc

-[remark-lint](https://github.com/remarkjs/remark-lint) plugin to ensure that your Markdown headings capitalization is correct.
+[remark-lint](https://github.com/remarkjs/remark-lint) plugin to ensure that your Markdown TOC is correct.

 **The plugin checks:**